 No matter if you just want to block out the outside noise or if you want to make a home recording studio, you will have to soundproof at least one room if not the entire apartment.
-Luckily you have a lot of options when it comes to soundproofing and most of them do not require you to make any significant modifications in your rental apartment.
+Luckily you have a lot of options when it comes to soundproofing and most of them do not require you to make any significant modifications to your rental apartment.

-If you want to learn how to sing like a pro with video lessons, then my personal recommendation is to take a look at Celebrity Level Voice Lessons 101 Click here to check it out on Skillshare.com
+If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com

 This background noise could come from outside or from your neighbors, in some cases where the walls are thin, these walls will actually resonate the sound and produce an echo effect.
-You can get rid of this echo effect in post-production while you are editing but this is hardly the ideal for a recording studio.
+You can get rid of this echo effect in post-production while you are editing but this is hardly ideal for a recording studio.

 My personal recommendation is to test out some of the rooms, generally speaking, the outside walls are better insulated than the interior walls.
-The problem with these exterior walls is that the actual windows could be low-quality ones which means that no matter how good the exterior walls are insulated they will still have noise coming in trough the windows.
+The problem with these exterior walls is that the actual windows could be low-quality ones which means that no matter how good the exterior walls are insulated they will still have noise coming in through the windows.
 Usually, this happens in older apartments that have wooden window frames.

-Once you have identified the best room which you can soundproof easier but it is already occupied than try to bargain for it with your roommates.
+Once you have identified the best room which you can soundproof easier but is already occupied then try to bargain for it with your roommates.
 Try to be smart about it and do not actually tell the real reason why you want it, just make something up.
 The main reason why you wouldn’t want to let them know why you actually need the room is because they will know that you need that room and you don’t really have an option, this will make it extremely hard to negotiate for the room.
-Choosing the right room is especially important if you are actually making money with your singing if you are not yet at that point than check out my article How to make money by singing ( Top 27 Methods ).
+Choosing the right room is especially important if you are actually making money with your singing if you are not yet at that point then check out my article How to make money by singing ( Top 27 Methods ).